 Skoda – Reframe

 This car brand might be known for its quirky ads and Czech charm now, but once they were the butt of cruel jokes.
-With the help of Fallon London, they performed a three-point turn on that negativity to become one of the most talked about car brands of the day.
+With the help of advertising and marketing agency Fallon London, they performed a three-point turn on that negativity to become one of the most talked about car brands of the day.
 How?
 They embraced the joke, lodged their tongues firmly in their cheeks, and changed the punch line.

 Credits: Skoda – Motorshow